dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Who would not give up wit for power and beauty?
+  People really don’t like to hear success explained away as luck — especially successful people.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (981 days)
+## 🌟 Experiences (982 days)

 ### 🧮 Programming languages